usc-cosmolab/lya-idm/constrain-idm.md

 3. Verify that you can call classy with IDM parameters (e.g., passing a dictionary including IDM params to `lya.theory.get_theory_pk()`.

-4. Write a function that returns the log-likelihood of the lyman-alhpa data given a chosen dark matter mass and cross-section (all other cosmological parameters fixed to the values in `lya.conf.lcdm_params`).
+4. Write a function that returns the log-likelihood of the lyman-alhpa data given a chosen dark matter mass and cross-section (all other cosmological parameters fixed to the values in `lya.conf.lcdm_params`, with `omega_dmeff` replacing `omega_cdm` value, and `omega_cdm=0`).

 5. For a chosen fixed mass, evaluate this likelihood at a range of cross-section values to map out a 1-d likelihood (you will need to explore what a sensible range of values should be).
 Make a plot of log-likelihood vs. cross-section.